Fragmentation (mass spectrometry): Fragmentation reactions

 Fragmentation is a type of chemical dissociation, in which the removal of the electron from the molecule results in ionization.
 Removal of electrons from either sigma bond, pi bond or nonbonding orbitals causes the ionization.
 This can take place by a process of homolytic cleavage or homolysis or heterolytic cleavage or heterolysis of the bond.
 Relative bond energy and the ability to undergo favorable cyclic transition states affect the fragmentation process.
 Rules for the basic fragmentation processes are given by Stevenson's Rule.

 Two major categories of bond cleavage patterns are simple bond cleavage reactions and rearrangement reactions.

 Simple bond cleavage reactions

 Majority of organic compounds undergo simple bond cleavage reactions, in which direct cleavage of bond take place.
 Sigma bond cleavage, radical site-initiated fragmentation, and charge site-initiated fragmentation are few types of simple bond cleavage reactions.

 Sigma bond cleavage / σ-cleavage

-Sigma bond cleavage is most commonly observed in molecules, which can produce stable cations such as saturated alkanes, secondary and tertiary carbocations.
+Sigma bond cleavage is most commonly observed in molecules that can produce stable cations, such as saturated alkanes or secondary and tertiary carbocations.
 This occurs when an alpha electron is removed.
 The C-C bond elongates and weakens causing fragmentation.
-Fragmentation at this site produces a charged and a neutral fragment.
+Fragmentation at this site produces a charged and a radical fragment.